anthonysecco/minuet-firmware/README.md

 ### How to modify the firmware

-Here's how to get started.
+The Minuet firmware uses [ESPHome](https://esphome.io/).
+This guide assumes that you will be using ESPHome and that you are somewhat familiar with it already or are willing to learn.

+To get started, you will need to install the ESPHome tools either in [Home Assistant](https://esphome.io/guides/getting_started_hassio) or on the [command-line](https://esphome.io/guides/getting_started_command_line).
+You may also find the [Samba share](https://github.com/home-assistant/addons/blob/master/samba/DOCS.md) and [File Editor](https://github.com/home-assistant/addons/blob/master/configurator/DOCS.md) Home Assistant add-ons helpful for transferring and editing files.

-- Familiarize yourself with the [ESPHome](https://esphome.io/) tools you will be using to compile and run the code.
+- Familiarize yourself with the [ESPHome](https://esphome.io/) tools that you will be using to build the firmware.
 - Download the most recent contents of this repository.
 - Make a copy of `minuet.yaml` with a name of your choice, such as `my_minuet.yaml`.
 Or [use `minuet.yaml` as a package](#advanced-configuration-using-minuetyaml-as-a-package).
 - Ensure that the `minuet` directory is next to `my_minuet.yaml`.
 If you are using the ESPHome Builder add-on for Home Assistant, copy the `minuet` directory into the `/homeassistant/esphome` directory next to `my_minuet.yaml`.